jdoleary/Spellmasons/docs/DesyncThoughts.md

 ## 2022-02-01
+- Messages to Sync
+  - MOVE_PLAYER
+  - SPELL
+  - CHOOSE_UPGRADE
+- State to Sync
+  - Players
+  - Units
+  - Underworld
+- Should messages have IDs?
+What should determine them?
+PieServer?
+- Should units have IDs or should I assume their index is their ID

+---
 Checking the hash of the whole gamestate turns out to not work very well.
 For one, there's a lot of data, and if something small changes, such as a unit's moveTarget the whole hash will be different.
 Also originally I was calculating the hash on an interval, which means it would eventually calculate a hash mid-turn, when things were changing.
 Which would make the hashes not match even if both clients had the same state message to message.
 Possible solutions:
   - Calculate hashes for subgroups of the game state, such as units, players, pickups, etc.
   - Have the host send a message for the result of the AI turn (with from and to positions)
     - Give every unit a unique ID
     - Use full gameplay sync as a last resort

 ---
 - Desyncs that occur when messages arrive out of order:
   - Desync, with fake lag, I was actually able to make a desync occur when two messages got send with varying delays and arrived out of order.
 Maybe solution is to increment message counter?